xkhainguyen/xkhainguyen.github.io/_pages/about.md

 <h2>research</h2>

-My goal is to address fundamental challenges in robot control and learning by: **(i) leveraging structure for efficient and generalizable modeling and decision-making**, **(ii) closing the loop between offline design and online adaptation**, and **(iii) providing rigorous assurances in the real world, around humans**.
+My goal is to address fundamental challenges in robot control and learning by: **(i) leveraging structure for efficient and generalizable modeling and decision making**, **(ii) closing the loop between offline design and online adaptation**, and **(iii) providing formal guarantees for decision making under uncertainty**.

 I’m open to exploring various theoretical and practical aspects of robotics, drawing on my background in control theory, differentiable optimization, and machine learning.